sundaramkumar/mutualfund_info_flutter_package/README.md

 ## Additional information

 This package supports iOS, Android, macos and web.
-I've not tested this for the windows.
+I've not tested this for the windows, but it should, will update once I test